ameinias/archive-6/README.md

 ## todo
 ### 7.0.1
-[] finish ReTitleSubentrys
+[x] Big clean up to make writing subentries way faster [x] Use [link parser](https://github.com/amir2mi/react-link-parser) with DescriptionEntry to parse links in subentry descriptions to other entries using ##entryID
-[]  ImportExport UpdateDBVersion() - check that bunblded resource is newer than existing DB and replace, so palytesters get net version.
+[x] finish ReTitleSubentrys - now sorts by date and renumbers []  ImportExport UpdateDBVersion() - check that bunblded resource is newer than existing DB and replace, so palytesters get net version.
 Maybe replace in the log in screen?
 [x]  Check that media files save and load properly in electron package [] check that media files save and load properly in web version - if not, just disable that feature for web [x] get media files - audio, mp4 and pdf working
-[] multiple start state bools - ImportExport NewGame(hexhash)
-[] Set default hexhash for game start (in log in with db version ?!)
+[x] multiple start state bools - ImportExport NewGame(hexhash) [x] Set default hexhash for game start (in log in with db version ?!)
 [x] fix hydration error on ListEditEntry

 #### Abandoned features
 [-] Set default hexhash for new entries (easily changable - probably from importexport? maybe set in gamelogic?)
-(Abandoned for now)
+[-] Save and load entries from template

 ### 0.6.*
 [x] Populate SingleItem from edit button